wkeeling/selenium-wire/README.rst

      A dictionary-like object of response headers.
 Headers are case-insensitive and duplicates are permitted.
 Asking for ``response.headers['content-length']`` will return the value of the ``Content-Length`` header.
 If you wish to replace a header, make sure you delete the existing header first with ``del response.headers['header-name']``, otherwise you'll create a duplicate.

 ``reason``
-    The reason phrase, e.g. ``OK`` or ``Not Found``.
+    The reason phrase, e.g. ``OK`` or ``Not Found`` etc.

 ``status_code``
-    The status code of the response, e.g. ``200`` or ``404``.
+    The status code of the response, e.g. ``200`` or ``404`` etc.

 Intercepting Requests and Responses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Selenium Wire allows you to modify requests and responses on the fly using interceptors.
-An interceptor is a function that gets invoked with the requests and responses as they pass through Selenium Wire.
+An interceptor is a function that gets invoked with requests and responses as they pass through Selenium Wire.
 Within an interceptor you can modify the request and response as you see fit.

 You set your interceptor functions using the ``driver.request_interceptor`` and ``driver.response_interceptor`` attributes before you start using the driver.
 A request interceptor should accept a single argument for the request.
 A response interceptor should accept two arguments, one for the originating request and one for the response.